SherineAwad/multiomicsGRN/README.md

 - **Topics** represent groups of genomic regions (peaks) that open/close together.
 - Each “topic” = one module of co-accessible peaks.
-- For each cell, LDA measures the activity of each module.
+- For each cell, LDA measures the activity of each module. i.e. how much the cell shows the pattern of that module
 ### 🔹 Output

 Mallet (via LDA) generates two key matrices: